AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 **Scenario 2: Boomerang Touchpoints AND Custom Stages for a Lead**

 In this scenario, a customer has chosen only to track the **SQL stage** with boomerang touchpoints.
-MQL and SAL stages are still being tracked, but with Bizible's Custom Stage feature.
+MQL and SAL stages are still being tracked, but with Marketo Measure's Custom Stage feature.

 ![](assets/2-1.png)

 Notice that the MQL touchpoint position is not labeled with a number.
 This is because it was not selected to be tracked with Boomerang touchpoints.
-When creating touchpoints for stages included in the custom model, but are not tracked with Boomerang, Bizible will take the last occurrence from that stage.
+When creating touchpoints for stages included in the custom model, but are not tracked with Boomerang, Marketo Measure will take the last occurrence from that stage.

-In the case of the SAL stage, Bizible ignores the first two occurrences of this stage.
-Bizible only creates a SAL touchpoint for the *last* occurrence.
+In the case of the SAL stage, Marketo Measure ignores the first two occurrences of this stage.
+Marketo Measure only creates a SAL touchpoint for the *last* occurrence.
 In the example above, this happens right before the OC touchpoint.

 The SQL stage is being tracked with Boomerang touchpoints, and three touchpoints have been created and labeled accordingly.